- River Forecast Centre

 Lower Fraser River Modelling Information: An overview of river flow and river level forecasting operations for the Lower Fraser River.

-Lower Fraser River Water Level Forecast : Water level forecasts for the Lower Fraser River are produced using the Fraser River MIKE11 hydraulic model based on flows forecasted by River Forecast Centre.
-The hydraulic model has inherent limitations, inaccuracies and potential errors, and its performance and accuracy is based on past flow and water level observations that may not necessarily reflect subsequent channel and floodplain changes, flow discrepancies and surface roughness variations.
+Lower Fraser River Water Level Forecast : Water level forecasts for the Lower Fraser River are produced by the Flood Safety Section, Ministry of Forests, Lands and Natural Resource Operations (FLNRO) using the Fraser River MIKE11 one-dimensional hydraulic model.
+Computed water levels are approximate and are based on flows forecasted by River Forecast Centre.
+In addition to uncertainties involved with the flow forecasts, the hydraulic modelling procedure has inherent limitations, inaccuracies and potential errors.
+The performance and accuracy of the model is based on past flow and water level observations.
+As such, past model performance may not necessarily apply to possible future conditions due to channel and floodplain changes, flow discrepancies and surface roughness variations.
+Observed and modelled water levels for previous freshets, which may provide some guidance on model error bounds, can be found in the Fraser River Model reports available online at: http://www2.gov.bc.ca/gov/content/environment/air-land-water/water/drought-flooding-dikes-dams/integrated-flood-hazard-management/dike-management/design-construction/flood-profiles-scenarios.
 Tabulated computed water levels should be treated as estimates and are provided for guidance only.
+The information should not be used for emergency response measures without complete understanding of its limitations.
+The River Forecast Centre only povides web host of this content.

 For the locations of Lower Fraser River Water Level Forecast, please click this link: Lower Fraser River Gauge Location Map.